KnowageLabs/Knowage-Server/doc/user/CKAN/README.md

 ![](./media/image6.png)

-Clicking on the **Info** button, a set of information from the original CKAN resource will be shown by SpagoBI.
+Clicking on the **Info** button, a set of information from the original CKAN resource will be shown by Knowage.

 ![](./media/image7.png)

-SpagoBI also enable searching CKAN-side, allowing user to directly access to a known dataset or to obtain a list of dataset starting from a specific keyword.
+Knowage also enable searching CKAN-side, allowing user to directly access to a known dataset or to obtain a list of dataset starting from a specific keyword.
 As instance, in the following image the user searched for any CKAN resource/dataset containing the keyword *inventory*.

 ![](./media/image8.png)